-The Ventura County Continuum of Care applied for ESG-CV funding through the State Housing and Community Development funding made available.
-This funding is providing support in response to the COVID-19 pandemic including supporting non-congregate shelter for persons ages 65 and older and those with health conditions that make them at high-risk for complications from COVID-19.
-The ESG-CV funding is also supporting safe operations of congregate shelters, expanded street outreach teams, homelessness prevention and rapid rehousing programs.
-CDBG-CV funds received by the County are supporting non-congregate shelter operations and support services that are not covered through FEMA funding for this service.
-Additionally, the County leveraged state Homekey funds to purchase a motel which continues to provide non-congregate shelter and will convert to permanent supportive housing in fiscal year 2024.
+The Ventura County Continuum of Care applied for ESG and Homeless Housing Assistance and Prevention (HHAP) program funding made available through the State Housing and Community Development.
+This funding is providing support through non-congregate shelter, expanded street outreach teams, homelessness prevention and rapid rehousing programs.
+CDBG-CV funds received by the County have also supported non-congregate shelter operations and support services that were not covered through FEMA funding for this service.
+Additionally, the County leveraged state Homekey funds to purchase a motel which recently converted from non-congregate shelter to permanent supportive housing in fiscal year 2024.